quandie/roblox-nextbot-possession/readme.md

 ## easy way:
 - download /misc/possession v[ver] rbxl file, and open it using roblox studio
 > [!NOTE]
-> please do not delete/rename scripts or remote events
+> please do not delete/rename scripts, folders, values or remote events

 # also
 - please DO NOT upload my possession system anywhere without crediting me (thank you)